You are in

 START DATE AND DURATION

-The employed working father abstains from work for a period of 10 working days, over a period ranging from two months prior to the expected date of birth up to five months after birth (or from the entry of the child into the family/Italy in the case of national/international adoptions, or from placement in foster care or a temporary placement).
+- two months prior to the expected date of birth up to five months after birth (or from the entry of the child into the family/Italy in the case of national/international adoptions, or from the placement of the child in foster care or a temporary placement);

-In the case of multiple births, the duration of leave has been increased to 20 business days.
+In the case of multiple births, the duration of leave is increased to 20 working days.

-Fathers can also use their mandatory leave days during the working mother's maternity leave.
-The days of leave are compatible with the use (not on the same days) of alternative paternity leave, as referred to in Article 28 of the Consolidated Act.
+Fathers may also claim days of compulsory leave during maternity leave of the working mother.
+The days of leave are compatible with the use (not on the same days) of the alternative paternity leave, referred to in Article 28 of the Consolidated Act.

 WHAT AM I ENTITLED TO?

-The economic and regulatory treatment is determined in accordance with Article 22, paragraphs 2-7, and Article 23 of the Consolidated Act.
-The social security benefit is that provided for in Article 25 of the Consolidated Act.
+The economic and regulatory benefit is determined in accordance with Article 22(2) to (7) and Article 23 of the Consolidated Act.
+Social security cover is that provided for in Article 25 of the Consolidated Act.

-With regard to the calculation of 10 days (20 in the event of multiple births), only business days must be included in the calculation and compensated.
+For the purpose of computation of the 10 days (20 in the case of multiple births), only working days must be counted and compensated.

 Claim